darideveloper/europeanstartups-scraper/README.md

 # Roadmap

-- [x] Use chrome data fro avoid login in the page
+- [x] Use chrome data fror avoid login in the page
 - [x] Extract all data from the page
 - [x] Save output data in csv file